Psalm 85 – Praying for Revival and Restoration

 And righteousness shall look down from heaven.

 Yes, the LORD will give what is good;

 And shall make His footsteps our pathway.

 i.
 Mercy and truth have met together: The word here translated mercy is the great Hebrew word hesed, which often has the idea of grace or loyal love.
-If we take the idea of grace, it is suggestive of and may have been the inspiration for what John later wrote: The Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth (John 1:14).
+This verse may have been the inspiration for what John later wrote: And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth (John 1:14).
 For the law was given through Moses, but grace and truth came through Jesus Christ (John 1:17).

 b.
 Righteousness and peace have kissed: Even as mercy and truth meet, so righteousness and peace greet each other warmly.
 It might seem that righteousness would condemn me and prevent God’s shalom (peace) from ever reaching me.
 In God’s great work of salvation, His righteousness and peace are the best of friends.

 i.
 “These four divine attributes parted at the fall of Adam, and met again at the birth of Christ….
 Mercy was ever inclined to save man, and Peace could not be his enemy; but Truth exacted the performance of God’s threat, ‘The soul that sinneth, it shall die’; and Righteousness could not but give to every one his due.”
 (Horne)

 ii.
 “Now, Where did these meet?
 In Christ Jesus.
 When were they reconciled?
 When he poured out his life on Calvary.”
 (Clarke)